alchemyplatform/create-web3-dapp/README.md

   npx create-web3-dapp@latest
 ```

-2. Select the dependencies and components you want to include in your web3 application:
+2. Select and create the dependencies, components, and contracts you want to include in your web3 application.
-   ![product-screenshot-2]

-It will create a directory called with the given name inside the current folder.<br>

-Inside that directory, Create Web3 Dapp it will generate the initial project structure and install the needed dependencies:
+Create Web3 Dapp will then create a directory containing both the files and the dependencies you'll need to kickstart your project<br>

 ### Folder Structure